i-am-tanni/rxpxct/README.md

 - Lumen et Umbra (Truecolor)
 - Dei delle Ere (16 colors and 256)

-Supports color formats in 16, xterm 256, and 24 Bit (Truecolor).
+Supports color formats in 16, xterm 256, and 24 Bit (Truecolor) wtih downsampling.

 Adding a new format should be relatively straitforward following the examples in the folder above.

 For substitutions, repeated color symbols will add leading zeros to the final result.

-## Contact

-If you would like to have your game's format included in this tool, please feel free to reach out or submit a pull request.